LCA H1B: Labor Condition Application for Specialty Occupation

 • the employer labor condition statements.

 When it comes to case processing, Labor Condition Applications are typically reviewed by the OFLC within 7 working days.
-However, an LCA must not be submitted any more than 6 months before the beginning date of the period of employment.
-Equally, the end date of employment cannot be more than 3 years from submission of the LCA for H1B status.
+OFLC reviews LCAs for completeness and obvious errors and issues a decision within 7 working days.
+However, an LCA may be filed no earlier than 6 months before the beginning date of the period of employment.
+Equally, the authorized LCA employment period for H1B may not exceed 3 years from the employment start date stated on the LCA.

 Employers may check the status of applications they have submitted and directly access their certified applications at any time by logging into the FLAG system.